Zheng-NGS-Lab/SplitFusion/README.md

                         not specified, $fastq_dir/$sample_id.R2.fq will be
                         used.
   --panel_dir PANEL_DIR
-                        For Target mode: the path where known significant fusions or splicing isoforms (white.list) or unwanted fusions involving homologous genes or recurrent falsed positives (black.list) are stored. default='NA' --panel PANEL         the prefix name of target genes panel file is stored, e.g., LungFusion for LungFusion.GSP2.bed. default='NA' --steps STEPS         specify steps to run. default='1_fastq-bam,2_bam- breakpoint,3_breakpoint-filter,4_breakpoint-
+                        For TARGET mode: the path where known significant fusions or splicing isoforms (whitelist) or unwanted fusions involving homologous genes or recurrent falsed positives (blacklist) are stored.
+Default='NA' --panel PANEL         The prefix name of TARGET gene panel file.
+E.g., LungFusion for LungFusion.GSP2.bed.
+Default='NA' --steps STEPS         Specify steps to run.
+Default='1_fastq-bam,2_bam- breakpoint,3_breakpoint-filter,4_breakpoint-anno
-                        anno,5_breakpoint-anno-post'
+                        ,5_breakpoint-anno-post'
   --AnnotationMethod ANNOTATIONMETHOD
-                        the name of annotation tools. default = 'annovar' --thread THREAD       number of threads for computing. default=4 --minMQ MINMQ         minimum mapping quality. default=13 --minMQ1 MINMQ1       minimum mapping quality of a leftmost of Read1 (rightmost of Read2). default=30 --minMapLength MINMAPLENGTH
+                        the name of annotation tools.
+Default = 'annovar' --thread THREAD       number of threads for parallel computing.
+Default=1 --minMQ MINMQ         minimum mapping quality for all split alignments (both Ligation and Anchored ends).
+Default=13 --minMQ1 MINMQ1       minimum mapping quality of the leftmost of Read1 (Ligation end).
+Default=30 --minMapLength MINMAPLENGTH
-                        minimum read mapping length. default=18 --minMapLength2 MINMAPLENGTH2
+                        minimum read mapping length for all split alignments (both Ligation and Anchored ends).
+Default=18 --minMapLength2 MINMAPLENGTH2
-                        minimum mapping length of rightmost of Read1 (leftmost of Read2). default=25 --maxQueryGap MAXQUERYGAP
+                        minimum mapping length of the leftmost of Read1 (Ligation end).
+Default=25 --maxQueryGap MAXQUERYGAP
-                        maximum gap length on a query read of split alignments. default=0 --maxOverlap MAXOVERLAP
+                        maximum gap length between split alignments on a query read.
+Default=0
+  --maxOverlap MAXOVERLAP
-                        maximum overlap bases of two split alignments. default=6
+                        maximum overlapping bases of two split alignments on a query read.
+Default=6 --minExclusive MINEXCLUSIVE
-  --minExclusive MINEXCLUSIVE
-                        minimum exclusive length between two split alignments. default=18 --FusionMinStartSite FUSIONMINSTARTSITE
+                        minimum exclusive length between two split alignments.
+                        Default=18
+  --FusionMinStartSite FUSIONMINSTARTSITE
-                        minimum number of Adaptor Ligation Read Starting Sites to call Structure Variation/Fusion.
-Should be less or equal minPartnerEnds_BothExonJunction. default=1 --minPartnerEnds_BothExonJunction MINPARTNERENDS_BOTHEXONJUNCTION
+                        minimum number of fusion partner ends (ligation end) to call CANDIDATE structure variation/fusion.
+Should
+                        be less or equal minPartnerEnds_BothExonJunction.
+                        Default=1
+  --minPartnerEnds_BothExonJunction MINPARTNERENDS_BOTHEXONJUNCTION
-                        minimum number of fusion partner ends (ligation site), when both breakpoints are at exon junctions, to call Structure Variation/Fusion. default=1 --minPartnerEnds_OneExonJunction MINPARTNERENDS_ONEEXONJUNCTION
+                        minimum number of fusion partner ends (ligation end), when both breakpoints are at exon
+                        boundaries/junctions, in the final call of structure variation/fusion.
+Default=1
+  --minPartnerEnds_OneExonJunction MINPARTNERENDS_ONEEXONJUNCTION
-                        minimum number of fusion partner ends (ligation site), when one breakpoint is at exon junction, to call Structure Variation/Fusion. default=3
+                        minimum number of fusion partner ends (ligation end), when only one breakpoint is at exon boundary/junction, in the final call of structure variation/fusion.
+                        Default=3

 ```